A census of cool core galaxy clusters in IllustrisTNG: Core evolution

 In the bottom row we plot the ratio of the median profiles at $z=0$ and $z=1$.
 The self-similar evolution is given by $1/E^{8/3}(z=1)=0.215$.
 All profiles for the central cooling time and cuspiness parameter criteria are consistent with the self-similar expectation throughout the cluster volume.
 Classifying clusters by the central electron number density yields profiles consistent with the self-similar expectation for $r>0.1r_{500}$.
-Inside this radius the clusters evolve less than expected, with central values of $0.76$, $0.68$ and $0.58$ at $0.01r_{500}$ for the median CC, MCC and NCC profiles, respectively.
+Inside this radius the average cluster profile evolves less than expected, with central values of $0.76$, $0.68$ and $0.58$ at $0.01r_{500}$ for the median CC, MCC and NCC profiles, respectively.
 This deviation is driven by the lack of evolution in both the temperature and density profiles.